Chocochat/products/README.md

 # Ads Products

 ## Assumptions
-* Only the scenarios of Price calculation are tested

 * There are 3 tables used
   1. Product - includes the ad tyes like Classic, Standard and Premium
   2. Deal - holds the deal prices like 3 for 2, 5 for 4 etc
   3. Discount - includes the discounted prices
 * company ID(number) would be the preferred way of implementation but for this demo the company name is used as the ID
+* Though the customer is a privileged customer but the number of ads posted doesn't meet the deal price then it is defaulted to default product price
+* In Deals table 3 for 2 is stored in db as 3:2 and default values are stored in db as 1:1
+* In Products table default values are stored as 0.0 overrided prices are stored as double value
+* Only the scenarios of Price calculation are unit tested. keeping it to the scope of the coding challenge
 * Log4j integration is pending but for this demo we could use ```System.out.println();```

 ## prerequisite